After you’ve celebrated, you have a little work to do real quick once you’re in contract.

 If You’re Financing

-Once the inspection phase is done, you’ll spend most of the rest of the time in contract working with your lender to get all the information they need to fund your loan.
+You’ll also spend a lot of the time working with your lender to get all the information they need to fund your loan.

 Your lender may send out an appraiser who will come up with a value of the home, so the bank feels comfortable using that home as collateral for the mortgage.